vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 4. `LIGHTPUSH`

 The `LIGHTPUSH` protocol MUST be enabled on Status light clients.
-A Status `RELAY` node SHOULD implement `LIGHTPUSH` to support light clients.
+A Status `RELAY` node MAY implement `LIGHTPUSH` to support light clients.
 Peers will be able to publish messages, without running a full-fledged [11/WAKU2-RELAY](/spec/11) protocol.